-Nathan P. Jones, Ph.D., is a nonresident fellow in drug policy at the Baker Institute.
+Nathan P. Jones, Ph.D., is a nonresident fellow in drug policy and Mexico studies at the Baker Institute.
 His research focuses on drug violence in Mexico.
 Jones has published with numerous think tanks, including the Woodrow Wilson International Center for Scholars, the Center for Strategic and International Studies, and InSight Crime.
 While teaching at the University of San Diego (USD) in 2011-2012, Jones worked closely with the school’s Trans-Border Institute on grant proposals and research projects.
 He has been a trusted source on issues of violence in Mexico with media outlets such as the Houston Chronicle, Texas Public Radio, the Los Angeles Times, the San Diego Union-Tribune, and KPBS San Diego radio and television.

 While studying at the University of California, Irvine (UCI), Jones won an Institute for Global Conflict and Cooperation dissertation fellowship to conduct one year of fieldwork in Mexico, which he spent in Tijuana and Mexico City assessing the resilience and illicit network structure of the Tijuana cartel.
 In 2013, he was awarded the Western Political Science Association Best Dissertation Award.